Day of the Dead (Dia de los Muertos)

 - Be able to research the Day of the Dead.

 - Be able to write a paragraph or two on the topic.

 - Be able to locate images that are copyright free in Google.

 - Day of the Dead: The Day of the Dead is a Mexican holiday celebrated on November 1 and 2 to honor their dead loved ones.

 - National Geographic Kids has a great article about the history of this Mexican and Latin American celebration.
 Read the article Day of the Dead.

 - Watch the following videos to learn more about the Day of the Dead.

-- Use this Google Doc template and make copies for your students.
+- Use this Google Doc template or create one of your own and make copies for your students.
 If you are using Google Classroom, use the Make a Copy option to send out copies to your students.

 - Make sure your students know how to access the document.

 - You will show them how to add images in the Google Document.